benmvp/slides/2019/reactathon/react-eco.md

   * They work just like Arrays or Objects except they don't mutate and have extra functionality
   * A lot lighter than Immutable
 - `immer` takes a completely different approach
-  * Just found out about it last month
+  * Just found out about it recently
   * Instead of creating a whole new set of immutable objects with their own API
   * It provides a `produce()` helper
   * You give the function the object you want to mutate & a function that does the mutation